Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Frequently Asked Questions About Pvt Ltd to OPC Conversion

-Below are 38 questions sourced from real search queries, MCA guidelines, and our experience completing 100+ Pvt Ltd to OPC conversions.
+Below are 38 questions sourced from real search queries, MCA guidelines, and our experience assisting with 100+ Pvt Ltd to OPC conversions.
 Each answer includes specific data points, relevant Act sections, and ₹ amounts.

 Private Limited to OPC conversion is the legal process of changing a multi-member Private Limited Company into a single-member One Person Company under Section 18 of the Companies Act, 2013.
 The company retains its CIN and legal continuity.
 It requires filing Form INC-6 with the Registrar of Companies after consolidating shares to one member.